PowerNukkitX-Bundle/PlaceholderAPI/README.md

-# PlaceholderAPI for Nukkit
+# PlaceholderAPI for PowerNukkitX

-**PlaceholderAPI** is a simple library for handling placeholders in Nukkit plugins.
+**PlaceholderAPI** is a simple library for handling placeholders in PowerNukkitX plugins.
 It supports both static and dynamic placeholders with parameters.

 ## API